Nitishcoderr/PW-Assignment-3/README.md

 - Fetches a collection of images from the API.
 - Displays a loading spinner while fetching data.
-- Provides an infinite scroll feature for viewing more images.
 - Allows users to click on a thumbnail to view a single image in larger view with its title and description.

 ## Components